RoyKlaasseBos/royklaassebos.github.io/README.md

               </ul>

            <div class="review">Review</div>
            <p>Since I was not able to find a single playlist that contained all the topics which were treated in my own Foundations of Databases (JBP050) university course, I have composed a miscellaneous playlist that consists of videos from multiple YouTube channels.
-The majority comprises SQL-tutorials and the last two tutorials covers theory about relational models which is an essential skills if you want to set-up a new database from scratch.</p>
+The majority comprises SQL-tutorials and the last two tutorials covers theory about ER-models and Normalization which is something you must know if you want to set-up a database from scratch.</p>
         </div>